-Willem van Hooff grew up in Eindhoven the Netherlands and seeing the Dutch Design Week every year was a big inspiration for him.
-When Willem was 16 years old he asked for an internship at Piet Hein Eek in Geldrop in the Netherlands (where he was based before 2010).
-This was for Willem the first experience in design thinking.
+Willem van Hooff grew up in Eindhoven the Netherlands.
+It was a big inspiration for him to see every year the Dutch Design Week.
+Already at the age of 16 years old, he went for an internship at Piet Hein Eek in Geldrop, the Netherlands (where he was based before 2010).
+In fact, Willem remembers it as the first experience in design thinking.

-During his internship at Piet Hein Eek, Willem learned a lot of workshop skills and saw how he brings his products to the people:
+By all means, during this internship at Piet Hein Eek, Willem learned a lot of workshop skills and observed how he brings his products to the people:

 ‘He has a very big range of sales from big unique art pieces, to a simple cup.
 I think it was very interesting that he does all of these things in the same place.
 His products have a rough look but a very clean finish, which has to be executed always in the same way that makes his ‘image’ coming back.’